 While the cumulative committed expenditures remain less than the cumulative revenues, Alameda CTC is able to fund the investments approved in the CIP on a pay-asyou-go basis.
 When enough projects are approved that create a scenario where the cumulative committed expenditures exceed the cumulative revenues for any of the funding programs, program level financing will be required to make the funds committed available when needed for project implementation.

-The type of financing will be determined by the timing of the need for funding, the current financial markets, and the type of expenditure to be financed.
-Certain types of financing have restrictions on the timing and the type of expenditures that can be financed.
-The decision to finance projects and programs requires lead time to identify the most beneficial type of financing, and to perform the activities required for the financing to be approved.
+When external financing is necessary, the financing mechanism will be determined by the timing of the need for funding, the current financial markets, and the type of expenditure to be financed as some financing mechanism have restrictions on the type of expenditures that can be financed.
+The decision to finance projects and programs requires lead time to identify the most beneficial type of financing, and to perform the activities required for the financing to be approved, so staff consistently updates cashflow schedules based on the changing needs of the projects and programs in the TEP.